scottaohara/a11y_styled_form_controls/README.md

 ### Progress Bar
 Progress bars indicate the current status of a task on a scale of 0 to completion.
 They are considered part of the specification for form elements, yet do not possess a focusable form control.

-Progress bars are useful for informing how much time remains for tasks that may take a longer amount of time, or need time to process before displaying results.

 1. [Native Progress Bar (in progress)](src/native-progress)